jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 with the vesture of Our Names.
 This, however, would be but a sign of our favour, and not an indication of any merit it may have inherently possessed.
 Thus hath it been revealed in truth by Him Who is the Sovereign Revealer, the All-Knowing.
-Consider the Black Stone,(11) which God hath made a point whereunto all men turn in adoration.
+Consider the Black Stone, which God hath made a point whereunto all men turn in adoration.
 Hath this bounty been conferred upon it by virtue of its innate excellence?
 Nay, by Mine own Self!
 (SLH SH 90)